Population of Canada by province and territory: Demographic weight of provinces and territories

-The issue of the demographic weight of each province came up during the negotiations for the patriation of the Canadian Constitution, and especially discussions around the amending formula of the constitution.
-The final formula stipulates that minor changes to the constitution had to be approved by the Parliament of Canada and the Legislature of 6 provinces representing at least 50 percent of the Canadian population.
-This essentially meant that either Ontario or Quebec had to agree to any constitutional amendments that affect all provinces.
+The issue of the demographic weight of each province came up during the negotiations for the patriation of the Canadian Constitution, and especially discussions around the amending formula of the Constitution.
+The final formula stipulates that most changes to the Constitution must be approved by the House of Commons and the Senate, asking well as the legislative assemblies of seven provinces representing at least 50 per cent of the Canadian population.
+This means that either Ontario or Quebec have to agree to any constitutional amendments that affect all provinces, as the other eight provinces combined have less than half of the national population.

 Quebec had managed to maintain a stable demographic weight within Canada during the first half of the 20th century due to its high birth rate.
 However, their importance began to slip as their birth rate started to fall in the 1960s.
 Quebec wanted to make it up through immigration, and for this purpose created its Ministry of Immigration in 1968, and negotiated for increased powers in this field with the federal government.
 However, new immigrants to Canada disproportionally go to Ontario, British Columbia, and Alberta, fuelling their rise in demographic weight.
 In response, a Canada–Québec Accord was concluded in 1991 which, among other things, guaranteed Quebec an immigration rate proportional to its demographic weight in Canada.
 This provision was not fulfilled, as in 2005, immigration to Quebec represented only 16.5 percent of all immigration to Canada.

 Quebec also attempted to maintain its weight within the Canadian House of Commons during the constitutional negotiations of the early 1990s.
 Under the Charlottetown Accord, in exchange for Quebec losing Senate seats under a Triple-E Senate (dropping from 24 to 6), Quebec was guaranteed never to be allotted less than 25 percent of the seats in the House of Commons.
 The accord was ultimately defeated in a public referendum.